Residents told to ‘get out now’ as Florence takes aim at Carolinas | Malay Mail

-CHARLESTON, Sept 12 — Streams of cars clogged roads leading away from the coast of North and South Carolina yesterday as residents began fleeing ahead of the arrival of Hurricane Florence, a powerful Category 4 storm barreling towards the eastern US states.
+WRIGHTSVILLE BEACH (United States), Sept 12 — Highways clogged with people fleeing North and South Carolina early Wednesday as monstrous Category 4 Hurricane Florence rumbled toward the eastern US as the biggest storm there in decades.

-While many coastal residents heeded mandatory evacuation orders, others were boarding up homes and businesses and choosing to brave the storm.
+While many coastal residents heeded mandatory evacuation orders, others boarded up homes and businesses and chose to brave the storm, which is forecast to trigger severe flash flooding as it dumps as many as three feet (almost a meter) of rain in some areas.
+Life-threatening storm surges of up to a staggering 13 feet in some places were also forecast.

-North Carolina Governor Roy Cooper warned that this would be a grave mistake and said people in evacuation zones “need to get out now.”
+North Carolina Governor Roy Cooper warned that staying put would be a grave mistake and said people in evacuation zones “need to get out now.”

 “We are already experiencing heavily impacted traffic on some of the evacuation routes,” said Jeff Byard, the associate administrator for response and recovery at the Federal Emergency Management Agency (FEMA).

-Forecasters are predicting that Florence will make landfall in the Carolinas late Thursday or early Friday as a Category 3 hurricane.
+Forecasters are predicting that Florence will make landfall in the Carolinas late Thursday or early Friday as a still powerful Category 3 hurricane.

-At 2pm, Florence was a Category 4 hurricane packing winds of 215kph, the Miami-based National Hurricane Center (NHC) said.
+As of 5:00 am (1100 GMT), Florence was a dangerous Category 4 hurricane packing sustained winds of 130 miles per hour (220 kilometres per hour), the Miami-based National Hurricane Center (NHC) said.

-It was located 1,360km east-southeast of Cape Fear, North Carolina, and moving at 29kph in a west-northwest direction.
+It was located 575 miles (925 kms) east-southeast of Cape Fear, North Carolina, and moving at 17 mph (28 kph) in a west-northwest direction.

 Briefing from the Oval Office, President Donald Trump urged people to heed orders to evacuate, saying “if you are asked to leave, get out.”